 You cannot follow the practice if you have special dietary needs.

-People with allergies, intolerances or special dietary needs still MUST not start eating what they should not eat, at the risk of their health.
-If you have an illness, you can always choose the foods you want, and which are good for your health.
+People dealing with allergies, intolerances, or special dietary needs should NEVER start eating what they should not eat, at the risk of their health.
+If you suffer from an illness, you can always choose the foods you want, and that are good for your health.
 The choice is so wide.
-You have to see the glass half full and see the horizon of what is available as a choice despite the medical peculiarities.
+You have to see the glass as half full and look at the horizon of what options are available despite medical particularities.

 -